reveurmichael/machine_learning/Readme.md

 max(P, 0.4 * T + 0.6 * P)
 ```

-Average of all `T`s of all students will be equal to the average of all `P`s.
+The average of all `T`s of all students will be equal to the average of all `P`s.

 ## Gallary